 - The Chemseal is set up as part of a beachhead in xeno-occupied space.

 - The Client must survive until the ChemSeal can arrive.

 - The ChemSeal must have a faster response time than the Client could make it to a station.

 - The ChemSeal must navigate potentially hostile Xeno hazards.

-It is the job of every Dispatcher to advise if deployment of a ChemSeal is needed.
-However, never turn a client in need away if assets are available.
+It is the job of the Dispatcher to advise if deployment of a ChemSeal is needed and attempt to find a Seal willing to take on the mission.

 There are several modules that the ChemSeal will use that are not standard use onboard many Hull Seal builds.
 In order to carry out a successful repair, the ChemSeal will need the following equipment:

 - Repair Limpet Controller (Standard Hull Seal Equipment, Class 5 or Higher)